-Speeding driver who hit Westlake high school students sentenced to 10 months home detention
+Speeding driver who hit Westlake high school students sentenced to 10 months' home detention

 Anderson apologised to the victims on behalf of his client and said Abou Chaaya had been highly stressed by what happened.

-Judge Allison Sinclair said this was an "event born of nightmares".
+Judge Pippa Sinclair said this was an "event born of nightmares".

 Any sentence imposed would do little to relieve any suffering felt by the victims, however, it needed to deter Abou Chaaya and others from reoffending.

-When making her decision, Judge Sinclair took into account Abou Chaaya's speed, the school district in which he was driving, and the time of day - which meant it was peak hour traffic.
+When making her decision, Judge Sinclair took into account Abou Chaaya's speed, the school district in which he was driving, and the time of day - which meant it was peak-hour traffic.

 "Not only did you speed, you undertook several risky and dangerous manoeuvres.
 It was unsurprising you lost control - this was an accident waiting to happen," she said.